 - Can I play newer vinyl with the Jensen JTA 230?

 You could.
 But I advise against it.
 The heavier vinyl puts an extra load on the motor making it spin slower.

-If you’re looking to spin new vinyl invest in something that can handle the punch.
-Like the Audio Technica LP 60 or even the LP 120.
+If you’re looking to spin new vinyl, invest in something that can handle the punch, like the Audio Technica LP120.

 This is a big plus in terms of features.
 And you’d be hard pressed to find another record player in its class with the same control.

 From my research, I’ve noticed that there are mixed reviews on the sound quality of the built in speakers.

 But it’s an entry-level record player so it’s never going to give high fidelity sound.
 One benefit though is you can hook it up to more powerful external speakers.

 A few customers complained about sudden changes in the speed of the motor.
 Which is a concern for me.

 To prevent this from happening make sure the unit is on a solid base and that it’s flat.
 If it’s not level there could be variations in the speed of the motor.